-SSCO’s three main missions:
+SSCO’s three main missions

 Politics and influence

 SSCO continuously work towards municipalities, county councils and Parliament to improve the situation for Stockholm’s students and develop Stockholm as a place for education.
 Through raising student related questions with politicians and other decision makers, as well as working to ensure existing member organisations remain active, SSCO work to ensure long-term student influence in the region.
-To further promote actions to improve Stockholm as a student city, SSCO has since 2002 handed out The Friend of Stockholm’s Students award to organisations/companies/groups/people who all in some way have made efforts for Stockholm’s students and student unions.

-Student service & member support
+Student service and member support

 Studentpalatset AB was a subsidiary of SSCO whose aim was to offer services to Stockholm’s student unions and their members by way of offering students a place to study at Studentpalatset by Odenplan.